Last updated on 2026-03-19

 Program overview

-The Urban and Regional Planning Technician - Geographic Information Systems (GIS) program spans a duration of two years.
+The Urban and Regional Planning Technician - Geographic Information Systems (GIS) program is a full-time, two-year diploma program.
 The structure of the program includes:

-• Three back-to-back co-op terms, providing students with valuable work experience.
+- Three back-to-back co-op terms providing valuable work experience

-• Interactive simulations and a capstone research project to apply cumulative knowledge.
+- Capstone research project to apply cumulative knowledge

 Featured Experiences